At A Glance

 William C. Bullitt is the great-great grandson of John C. Bullitt.
 He is a partner at Drinker Biddle & Reath LLP in Philadelphia, the law firm founded by John C. Bullitt.

-Elizabeth Milroy is the former Curator of Education for Public Programs at the Philadelphia Museum of Art.
+Elizabeth Milroy is Professor and Department Head of Art and Art History at Drexel University.
 She is a specialist in American art and the history of Philadelphia.

 Segment Producer: Rachel James